April 2022 – March 2023

 Successful discount applicants for fundraising events will need to provide evidence, within 28 days of the event, from the charity confirming the proceeds received.

-This policy was adopted in October 2021 and will be reviewed in October 2022.
+This policy was adopted in October 2021, revised in July 2022 and will be reviewed in February 2023.
 St Stephen Parish Council covers the areas of Bricket Wood, Chiswell Green and Park Street.